 Honorable Judge Arthur L. Burnett, SR

-Judge Burnett will be honored this year on stage at the Plaza Hotel in New York City as Top Judge of the Decade while in attendance of IAOTP’s 2020 Annual Awards Gala.
+Judge Burnett was honored on stage at the Plaza Hotel in New York City as Top Judge of the Decade while in attendance of IAOTP’s 2020 Annual Awards Gala.

 Mr. Burnett began in the Attorney General’s Honors Program at the US Department of Justice in the Criminal Division in 1958 but was shortly thereafter drafted into the United States Army.
 He became a Second Lieutenant in the Adjutant General Corps and received the Army Commendation Medal from the Secretary of U.S. Army for his exceptional performance of duty.
 He continued to serve in the Ready Reserve and was promoted to First Lieutenant and finally resigned his Commission when he was appointed to United States Magistrate in June 1969.
 In April 1965 he became an Assistant United States Attorney in Washington, DC serving as a Senior Prosecutor.